Shades of magenta: Razzle dazzle rose

 Displayed at right is the color razzle dazzle rose.

 This color is a vivid tone of rose tending toward magenta.

 This is a Crayola crayon color formulated in 1972 and called hot magenta.
 In 1990 the name changed to razzle dazzle rose.

 Rose quartz

-There is a grayish shade of magenta that is called rose quartz.
+The color rose quartz is named after the mineral.

 The first recorded use of rose quartz as a color name in English was in 1926.

 Shocking pink

 Shocking pink (the original 1937 shocking pink) takes its name from the tone of pink used in the lettering on the box of the perfume called Shocking, designed by Leonor Fini for the Surrealist fashion designer Elsa Schiaparelli in 1937.

 Shocking pink (Crayola)

 Displayed at right is the Crayola color shocking pink.

 This is a Crayola crayon color formulated in 1972 and called ultra pink.
 In 1990 the name was changed to shocking pink.